 Baby-boomers filled the ranks of the Boy’s Brigade and Girl’s Brigade.
 The demands for space required the addition of new halls and the purchase of a manse in the 1960s.
 Yet for all it’s early energy, the church languished.
 Inner conflict brought decline and by the mid-1970s a lack of relevance saw the church reduced to a handful.
 Not until the late 1980s did a trickle of new faces arrive, most without Baptist origins.
 The pastors Daryl Evans, and later Mike Frost, Chris Mawson and Dave Rowe fostered a community church with an open door style.
 The formal structures were abandoned and a team approach to leadership found favour.
 Young families gravitated to the relaxed and informal worship which welcomed kids and tolerated, even enjoyed the unexpected.

 We are not a comfortable quiet church.
 We are a band of resisters.
 Taking Jesus’ words seriously we seek to be led by his teachings and the work of the Spirit in re-imagining what the good life is.
-We believe that salvation is not just personal but good news for all people.
-We want to live this out, righting wrongs, loving others outside our community, tackling the societal injustices we see.
-We want to offer an alternate way to live in line with God.
+We take action, righting wrongs, loving others outside our community, tackling the societal injustices we see.
+We want to do life with God.
 This is the journey we are on: becoming more like Jesus.

 We have been on a journey working towards our vision and values.
 In 2018 we spent time discerning our values.
 We affirmed these values are important to us: relationships, social justice, prayer, evangelism, character formation, Bible knowledge and being culturally relevant.
 In 2019 we affirmed this mission for our church: to make disciples that intentionally live out the whole of the gospel story with a global vision and kingdom perspective.

 In 2020 after spending time praying and discussing in small groups we affirmed this vision: